headwinds/headwinds/README.md

-# React UI, Analytics, APIs and a sense of Adventure
+# UI, Analytics, APIs and a sense of Adventure

 ### Present